Back to Blog

 Negative Keyword Audits

 At least once a month, review your negative keyword lists to make sure you have not accidentally blocked profitable terms.
 Markets shift.
 A search term that was irrelevant six months ago might be driving conversions now.
-We have seen sellers block terms and forget about them, leaving money on the table for years.
+We have seen authors block terms and forget about them, leaving royalties on the table for years.

 Seasonal Adjustments

 Some negative keywords should be temporary.
-“Gift” might be a negative keyword in March (low purchase intent) but a highly converting term in November and December.
+“Gift” might be a negative keyword in March (low purchase intent) but a highly converting term in November and December for gift-giving readers.
 Build a calendar of seasonal negative keyword additions and removals.
+Similarly, if you write holiday-themed fiction, “free” might be worth blocking year-round but letting through during a free-book promotion.

 Negative Keywords for Product Targeting Campaigns

 Negatives are not just for keyword campaigns.
-In product targeting campaigns, you can add negative ASINs to prevent your ads from showing on product pages where you consistently lose.
-If a competitor’s listing at half your price generates clicks but never conversions, negate that ASIN.
+In product targeting campaigns, you can add negative ASINs to prevent your ads from showing on book detail pages where you consistently lose.
+If a comparable author’s book listed at half your price generates clicks but never conversions, negate that ASIN.

 The Numbers Do Not Lie